barpec12/opal/OPAL/js/Readme.md

 opal_last_stmt(secret, xxx);
 // End of OPAL generated code
 ```
 Above is the generated code for a simple example where `secret` is handed over from the environment inside a `ScriptEngine`.
-Before the actual script, `secret` is tainted.
-After the script, opal_last_stmt takes all variable names as arguments.
+Before the actual script, `secret` is declared in the top-level scope and tainted.
+After the script, `opal_last_stmt` takes all variable names as arguments.
 For each tainted argument, WALA is queried for the variable name and converted back to a `BindingFact`.

 One might ask why we need to pass all variables in scope as arguments.
 Take a look at the following JavaScript snippet:
 ```javascript